WARNING! I posted some things on this page which might seem… offensive to some people.

 THIS is what I call a COMBAT ART:

 A combat art has two main objectives, “STAY ALIVE“, and “KILL YOUR ENEMY“.
-If your in the military, and you’re fighting a battle or a melee, or if you were in say, a situation where somebody’s actively trying to kill you for whatever reason, you’re gonna need a set of skills that focuses on THOSE OBJECTIVES, if you are to get back home alive.
+If you are in the military, engaged in a battle or a melee, or find yourself in a situation where someone is actively trying to harm you for any reason, you will require a set of skills that is specifically tailored to focus on these essential objectives in order to safely return home.

 But Capoeira, though in the past was used on the battlefield (I go into that a little bit on the history pages 1 and 2),